a-tolstykh/textview-rich-drawable/README.md

 # TextViewRichDrawable [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-TextViewRichDrawable-brightgreen.svg?style=flat)](https://android-arsenal.com/details/1/5002)

-This is a tiny library which empowers TextView's compound drawables with size specifying and vector support.
+This is a tiny library which empowers TextView's compound drawables with size specifying, vector support and tinting.

 This library is just an extension of Android's TextView.